MAPI Foundation Staff

 Stephen received a J.D. from George Mason University School of Law, an M.A. in history from George Washington University, and a B.S. in history from Arizona State University.

 Rae Ann S. Johnson is the MAPI Foundation's vice president and secretary.
 Rae Ann serves as an expert and advisor to manufacturing executives in areas of corporate compliance, antitrust, government procurement, and environmental, health, and safety regulations.
 She has authored reports on FCPA, the UK Bribery Act, EU REACH, Buy American regulations, U.S. and Chinese antitrust laws, global warming litigation, sustainability in manufacturing, and the attorney–client privilege and work product doctrine.

 She received her J.D. from American University, Washington School of Law, her MSW from Washington University, and her B.A. in public policy from The College of William & Mary.

-Jenn Callaway, Assistant Vice President of Research
+Jenn Callaway, Vice President of Research

 Jenn Callaway directs the MAPI Foundation’s research program where she actively supports the mission of the Foundation to produce high quality research in support of the manufacturing sector.
 She plays a key leadership role in identifying the big ideas and distilling insights critical to driving the manufacturing industry forward.
 She has authored reports on diversity and inclusion, manufacturing footprint optimization, manufacturing mega trends, managing the customer experience, and mergers and acquisitions.
 Prior to joining MAPI, Jenn served as an advisor to quality executives at CEB, helping manufacturing companies address critical management and strategic challenges.